TCLamnidis/BareBonesBash/README.md

 wget ftp.sra.ebi.ac.uk/vol1/fastq/ERR202/001/ERR2020601/ERR2020601.fastq.gz
 ## Then to check if the file is now in our working directory
 ls

 ```

 Great!
 But maybe we want to check we downloaded the right thing.
 In bash,
-with text files you can normally use `cat`, which is used to print the
+with text files you can normally use `cat`, short for con**cat**enate, which
-contents of a file to the screen.
-Lets try this with our newly downloaded file.
+is used to print the contents of a file to the screen.
+Lets try this with our
+newly downloaded file.

 **BONUS TIP TIME!** If you're anything like Thiseas, who gets triggered at slow
 computer things, and prefer to have the computer do the work for you - try